Shaheer12345678/walmart-codehers-2023/.full_backup/README.md

 **Audience:** Women in engineering students (India/Canada/US)
 **Format:** Multiple rounds of **algorithmic & data-structure** problems; code efficiency + correctness via automated tests.

 This folder contains a representative problem: **Dynamic Inventory Rebalancing Simulation** (Python).
+It mirrors the kind of optimization/greedy/dp thinking you would demonstrate in timed rounds.

+- `src/inventory_rebalancer.py` — CLI tool that simulates demand at stores and rebalances from warehouses with minimal cost.